 I love so many crock pot recipes – all for a multitude of reasons.
 In the interest of full disclosure though, I really really love making blueberry butter more than anything else.
 It also might help to tell you that I have a little bit of an obsession with dinner rolls and bread…

-Blueberry butter gives me a reason to eat more bread.
+gives GAVE me a reason to eat more bread.
 Truth be told, since I started Keto, I can’t have bread.
 It is killing me slowly very day.

 If you have been looking for a way to make something creative for family or friends, here’s your chance to dive in and embrace the simplicity of blueberry butter.